bright/new-www/content/blog/telehealth-video-conferencing-software.md

 **Worth mentioning:**

-* tumor boards Use a virtual environment to admit and diagnose patients, start treatment, and review test results.
+* Tumor boards Use a virtual environment to admit and diagnose patients, start treatment, and review test results.
-* team coordination and collaboration across shared devices while adhering to compliance needs.​
+* Team coordination and collaboration across shared devices while adhering to compliance needs.​
-* knowledge and content sharing by hosting grand rounds to eliminate technology barriers.
+* Knowledge and content sharing by hosting grand rounds to eliminate technology barriers.
-* virtual classes for prospective patients that cover a variety of topics.​ team huddles​ Address industry challenges related to patient care, safety, technology, equipment, process, and supplies.
+* Virtual classes for prospective patients that cover a variety of topics.​ team huddles​ Address industry challenges related to patient care, safety, technology, equipment, process, and supplies.

 ### Whereby